nmattei/cmps4150/assignments.md

 * [Balancing Lexicographic Fairness and a Utilitarian Objective with Application to Kidney Exchange.](https://arxiv.org/abs/1702.08286) Duncan McElfresh and John P Dickerson.
 * [Diverse Weighted Bipartite b-Matching.](https://arxiv.org/abs/1702.07134) Faez Ahmed, John P Dickerson, and Mark Fuge.

 Additionally you should look into some tips and guides for writing a good research paper.
 Some that Prof. Mattei recommends are below.
+Also have a look at the lecture slides on [How to Write a Paper!](https://drive.google.com/drive/folders/1ERq3woEdXPtE141ZSsH5esnp9qiO2JMw?usp=sharing)

 * [Hal Varian on "How to Build an Economic Model in Your Spare Time."](https://people.ischool.berkeley.edu/~hal/Papers/how.pdf)
 * [The Science of Scientific Writing by George D. Gopen and Judith A. Swan](https://cseweb.ucsd.edu/~swanson/papers/science-of-writing.pdf)